How to Install and Set Up Git on Windows, Mac and Linux

 Installing and Setting Up Git

 Before you can start tracking changes and collaborating on projects, you need to install Git on your system and configure a few essential settings.
 This process takes only a few minutes, but doing it correctly from the beginning ensures that your commits are properly identified and your environment is ready for real development work from day one.
+Think of it as setting up your workspace before starting a new project—a small upfront effort that prevents countless headaches later.

 Check if Git Is Already Installed

 Many systems come with Git pre-installed, particularly on macOS and Linux.
 Before downloading anything, open your terminal or command prompt and run the following command to check whether Git is already available on your machine.
+This simple check takes just a moment but can save you from unnecessary downloads and installations.

 git --version